First lady lashes out at media about friend’s tell-all book

 She accused Wolkoff of “dishonest behavior,” but offered no examples, “all in an attempt to be relevant.”

 “These kinds of people only care about their personal agenda — not about helping others,” the first lady said.
-Her complaints served to resurrect coverage of Wolkoff and her claims, which had largely been overshadowed by news that the Trumps had contracted the coronavirus.
+Her complaints served to resurrect coverage of Wolkoff’s claims, which had largely been overshadowed by news that the Trumps had contracted the coronavirus.

 Myra Gutin, a professor at Rider University and an author on first ladies, said Mrs. Trump’s post probably wasn’t smart politics just weeks before the election.

-“If I were advising her, I would have suggested that she write only about all the positive gains achieved by Be Best,” Gutin said.
+“If I were advising her, I would have suggested that she write only about all the positive gains achieved by Be Best,” Gutin said, referring to the first lady’s youth initiative.
 “Complaining never garners a particularly positive response.”

 Wolkoff did not immediately respond Friday to an emailed request for comment.
 She wrote in the book about her work on Trump’s inauguration and blamed the first lady for not defending her after questions arose about excessive spending by the committee.

 Wolkoff was an unpaid White House adviser to the first lady until February 2018, when her contract was terminated.
-Her book chronicled a yearslong relationship with the first lady and their regular lunches and emoji-filled text exchanges.
+Her book chronicled a yearslong relationship with the first lady and their regular lunches in New York City and emoji-filled text exchanges.

 Mrs. Trump chastises news outlets for focusing their coverage “on pettiness over my positive work.”